asma-abu/AI-Bias-Mitigation-in-Healthcare/README.md

 ## Overview

-This project investigates racial bias in AI-assisted healthcare diagnostics using an Age-related Macular Degeneration (AMD) dataset.
-The project uses machine learning and fairness evaluation methods to assess model performance before and after bias mitigation.
+This project demonstrates the application of machine learning and responsible AI techniques to investigate racial bias in the diagnosis of Age-related Macular Degeneration (AMD).
+Using a healthcare dataset, the project evaluates model performance before and after applying bias mitigation techniques to improve fairness across demographic groups.

+## Repository Contents

+- **AI_Bias_Mitigation_AMD_Diagnostics.ipynb** – Jupyter notebook containing the complete machine learning workflow.
+- **data_summary_amd.csv** – Dataset used for model development and evaluation.

 ## Technologies